A tutorial overview of model predictive control for continuous crystallization: current possibilities and future perspectives: Discussion and future perspectives

 \subsection{Robust and stochastic model predictive control}

 After developing a model that produces uncertain predictions, whether through uncertain parameters or directly via a surrogate model, it becomes essential to effectively incorporate this uncertainty into the control algorithm.
-Robust MPC and stochastic MPC offer different approaches.
-The main trade-off is between not being too conservative and ensuring constraint satisfaction.
+The two most popular directions are robust MPC and stochastic MPC.
 In robust MPC, a disturbance or an uncertain parameter is assumed to belong to a bounded set.
 Subsequently, constraint satisfaction should be guaranteed for all possible values of the disturbance \cite{mayneModelPredictiveControl2014}.
-A popular robust MPC method is tube-based MPC, where the constraints are tightened based on the disturbance \cite{limonRobustTubebasedMPC2010, lopezDynamicTubeMPC2019}.
-Min-max MPC is a different robust MPC approach in which the cost function is optimized for the maximum disturbance, leading to the best possible trajectory for the worst-case scenario \cite{raimondoMinmaxModelPredictive2009}.
-Another robust MPC approach is multistage MPC.
-Here, a scenario tree is constructed based on realizations of the uncertainty, and nominal MPC is performed including enforcing constraint satisfaction for all scenarios \cite{luciaMultistageNonlinearModel2013, yuAdvancedstepMultistageNonlinear2019}.

-In contrast to robust MPC, stochastic MPC assumes that the disturbance or uncertainty is stochastic.
+Stochastic MPC assumes that the disturbance or uncertainty is stochastic.
 Constraints are satisfied with a certain probability.
-This consideration can therefore lead to a less conservative performance.
-Stochastic MPC methods exist for linear and nonlinear systems.
-Due to computational complexity, stochastic MPC methods are often based on sampling \cite{mesbahStochasticModelPredictive2016}.
+An overview of stochastic MPC can be found in \cite{mesbahStochasticModelPredictive2016}.

 The trade-off between control objectives and constraint satisfaction is inherent in these methods.
 The development of new methods is mainly concerned with improving computational efficiency and deriving theoretical guarantees, especially for nonlinear models.
-Still, more advanced methods have not been experimentally demonstrated on continuous crystallization applications.
+The theoretical foundations for these methods are well established and progress in uncertainty quantification, as discussed above, directly enables their practical implementation.
+However, more advanced methods have not been experimentally demonstrated in continuous crystallization applications.
+The main barrier is not the lack of methodology but the lack of conventional MPC implementations to continuous crystallization.
+Conventional MPC itself is not yet widely applied in crystallization.
+As machine learning-based surrogate models and faster computing make standard MPC more accessible, robust and stochastic extensions become the natural next step.
 We believe that the tools presented in this tutorial can help in making advanced model-based robust control of continuous crystallization a reality.